 B-6 GENERAL NOTE

-When measuring carbon dioxide content of inhalation air (dead – space)
+When measuring carbon dioxide content of inhalation air (dead space)

 Record laboratory carbon dioxide level at the air intake to the filter.
-It is recommended that this should not exceed 0.1 percent.
+It is recommended that this should not exceed 0.1 percent; and

 Correct the carbon dioxide level measured in the inhaled air to take into account the laboratory carbon dioxide level.